Nomad Residence Permit Malta

 • No dedicated tax advantages

-• Tailored to high-net-worth individuals and investors
+• Tailored to high-net-worth investors

-• Dependants included under the main investment plan
+• Dependants included under main application

-• Permits involvement in Malta’s business landscape
+• Allows participation in Malta’s business environment

-• Offers tax benefits
+• Offers tax benefits under special status

 SIGN UP FOR A FREE CONSULTATION